-A reporter and author whose work has been featured in Time, Slate and Ebony.com will serve as the Library Foundation’s Writer-in-Residence for 2020.
+A reporter and author whose work has been featured in Time, Slate and Ebony.com is continuing her tenure as the Library Foundation’s Writer-in-Residence for a second year.
 Dani McClain is a contributing writer for The Nation magazine and a fellow at the Type Media Center in New York.
 Her work centers on reproductive health, race, and activism.

-McClain has been tapped to serve during 2020 as the Library’s literary ambassador to the community, and receives a $10,000 stipend thanks to the generous support of Naomi Tucker Gerwin and the Library Foundation.
+McClain has agreed to stay on in 2021 to serve as the Library’s literary ambassador to the community, and receives a $10,000 stipend thanks to the generous support of Naomi Tucker Gerwin and the Library Foundation.
 She hosts a monthly podcast, writes blog posts, holds office hours, and leads writing workshops.

 "Dani McClain brings so much prestige to the Writer-in-Residence," said Kathy Y. Wilson, author, University of Cincinnati Hall of Fame journalist, inaugural Library Writer-in-Residence, and member of the WIR Selection Committee.
 "She is an old-school, passionate, never-give-up journalist; she is a voracious and thirsty reader and she is proof that not all Cincinnati writers are steeped in fiction or poetry—which are fine unto themselves—but Dani scores a big one for narrative, long-form, nonfiction, reportage and memoir writing that shows others working on that ilk there is room for them at the Inn.
 And the Writer-in-Residence is meant to make room for us all."